image of woman running through park for blog about natural solutions to runners stomach

 Benefits of Kefir for runners

-Adding Kefir to your post-run meal gives you a gut-friendly boost whilst also aiding recovery, so take inspiration from our Kefir recipes to see how easy it is to add into your diet.
+Adding Kefir to your post-run meal gives your gut some extra support, particularly with our Kefir protein yogurts to help your recovery!
+Take inspiration from our Kefir recipes to see how easy it is to add into your diet.
 Simply replace any yogurt in your diet with Kefir for a simple swap that your gut will love you for.
-One of our personal favourite post-run meals is our cheesy savoury protein pancakes, or for a quick and easy gut healthy snack, grab one of our Kefir yogurts and go!
+One of our personal favourite post-run meals is our cheesy potato savoury protein pancakes, or for a quick and easy gut healthy snack, grab one of our Kefir yogurts and go!